KimJinYeon/gelf-forwarder/README.md

-# GELF Forwarder
+# GELF OTLP Forwarder

 ## Overview
-GELF Forwarder is a lightweight intermediary server designed to bridge the gap between GELF (Graylog Extended Log Format) and OTLP (OpenTelemetry Protocol).
+GELF OTLP Forwarder is a lightweight intermediary server designed to bridge the gap between GELF (Graylog Extended Log Format) and OTLP (OpenTelemetry Protocol).
 Since the OpenTelemetry Collector does not provide a built-in GELF receiver, GELF Forwarder simplifies the process by receiving logs in GELF format over UDP, optionally decompressing them (GZIP), and forwarding the transformed data in OTLP format over UDP.

 ## Features
 - **GELF to OTLP Transformation**: Automatically converts incoming GELF messages to OTLP format.